John-Akech/Summative-Assignment---Model-Training-and-Evaluation/README.md

 | Instance 4        | Adam      | L2 (0.005)          | 80     | No             | 4      | 0.001         | 0.9677   | --   | 0.9500   | 0.9812    | 0.9207 | 0.9958        |
 | Instance 5        | Adam      | L1 & L2 (0.001)     | 150    | Yes            | 6      | 0.0001        | 0.9809   | --   | 0.9713   | 0.9735    | 0.9692 | 0.9984        |

-**Summary**
+## Summary

-From my experiments, the best combination was found in Instance 5, which used the Adam optimizer with both L1 and L2 regularization, early stopping, and a learning rate of 0.0001.
-This configuration achieved the highest accuracy (0.9809) and the best F1-score (0.9713).
+The best performance was achieved in **Instance 5**, which used the **Adam optimizer with both L1 and L2 regularization, early stopping, and a learning rate of 0.0001**.
+This configuration achieved the highest accuracy (0.9809) and the best F1-score (0.9713), indicating a well-balanced model.

-ML Algorithm vs. Neural Network

-I also compared the performance of my optimized Neural Network against traditional Machine Learning models:

 ## ML Algorithm vs. Neural Network

-I also compared the performance of my optimized Neural Network against traditional Machine Learning models:
+The performance of the optimized Neural Network was also compared to traditional Machine Learning models:

 | Model                   | Accuracy     | F1 Score     | Precision     | Recall      | ROC AUC      |
 |-------------------------|--------------|--------------|---------------|-------------|--------------|